-In some corners of the Evangelical world, Christians believe they can totally overcome sin and live sinless lives, although many Evangelicals reject such thinking.
+In some corners of the Evangelical world, Christians believe they can totally overcome sin and live sinless lives (sinless perfection), although many Evangelicals reject such thinking.
 But the Bible says that people who sin are of the devil (I John 3:8).
 This leads me to believe that God expects Christians to live above sin.
 Jesus told his followers, be ye perfect even as my father in heaven is perfect (Matthew 5:48).
 Surely Jesus would not have said this if it was impossible for Christians to attain this lofty standard.
 Doesn’t the Bible say that Christians are new creations — old things pass away and ALL things become new (2 Corinthians 5:17)?
 Yet, as we look at how Evangelicals live their lives, what do we see?

 Evangelicals KNOW these things, yet they go to church Sunday after Sunday seeking victory over sin.
 Songs are sung (Victory in Jesus) that testify to the mighty power of God, Jesus, and the Holy Ghost.
 Sermons are preached extolling the virtues of living sin-free lives.
 Sometimes, church members find themselves “convicted” over sin.
-This leads to them fall to their knees asking Jesus to give them the victory over _____________ (fill in blank with the sin of the week).
+This leads them to fall to their knees, asking Jesus to give them the victory over _____________ (fill in the blank with the sin of the week).
 Despite all the singing, preaching, and praying, Evangelicals continue to sin.
 As powerful as Evangelicals tell us God is, he is unable to keep them from sinning.
 Perhaps humans are more powerful than God.
 Perhaps human free will cannot be overcome or thwarted by God.
 How else do we explain daily reports of God-fearing, Bible-preaching pastors raping children, molesting children, having affairs, stealing from their churches, along with a host of other “sins”?
+(Please see the Black Collar Crime Series.)
 If Catholic priests are Jesus’ representatives on earth, how do we square this belief with the sexual scandals that have rocked the church over the past decade?
 If God is so powerful that he holds the world in his hands, why does he allow priests to sodomize boys and Baptist youth leaders to take sexual advantage of church teenagers?